Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 Agustus 2025 02.25.58 UTC
+- WIB: Jumat, 1 Agustus 2025 03.33.43 UTC
-- WITA: Jumat, 1 Agustus 2025 03.25.58 UTC
+- WITA: Jumat, 1 Agustus 2025 04.33.43 UTC
-- WIT: Jumat, 1 Agustus 2025 04.25.58 UTC
+- WIT: Jumat, 1 Agustus 2025 05.33.43 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: nature
+Kategori: inspirational